Course Catalog

 5 units

 Examines theory and research in sociocultural approaches to how people (especially children) learn and develop through participating in activities of their communities with other people.
-Emphasizes the organization of social interactions and learning opportunities, especially in communities where schooling has not historically been prevalent.
-Satisfies seminar requirement.
-Satisfies senior comprehensive requirement.
-(Formerly course 100L.)
-Prerequisite(s): satisfaction of Entry Level Writing, Composition requirements; course 3 or 100, Anthropology 1 or 2, Education 92A, 92B, or 92C, Latin American and Latino Studies 1, or Sociology 1.
-Enrollment restricted to seniors or by permission.
+Emphasizes the organization of social interactions and learning opportunities, especially in communities in the Americas where schooling has not historically been prevalent.
+Satisfies the seminar requirement.
+Satisfies the senior comprehensive requirement.
+Prerequisite(s): satisfaction of Entry Level Writing, Composition requirements; PSYC 100, or ANTH 1 or ANTH 2, or EDUC 92A, or EDUC 92B, or EDUC 92C, or LALS 1, or SOCY 1.
+Enrollment is restricted to seniors or by permission.
 Enrollment limited to 30.
-(General Education Code(s): W.)

 PSYC 119D